 Welcome to this rock bands from the 60s section.
 This section has lessons from three groups including The Rolling Stones, The Beach Boys and Hermans Hermits.

-You'll find free demos, chord sheets, rhythm tips and more.
+You'll find several free demos, a sample video, chord sheets, rhythm tips and more.
 If you require a full instructional video tutorial you can get one for a small fee.
 See prices in the right menu.

 Jump menu to quickly access the artists on this page.